-- a) Action: Make a plan for the future use of Maquoit Woods (Town-Owned parcel) that exemplifies the "develop and conserve" values the town hopes to encourage-especially with high priority (S1) natural communities, endangered species, or similar ecological assets. - b) Action: Enact and implement the Brunswick Climate Action Plan, adopted in December of 2024, with particular attention to Sector 5 (See Appendix) - c) Action: When drafting the wetlands ordinance, consider an impact fee program.
+- a) Action: Make a plan for the future use of Maquoit Woods (Town-Owned parcel) that exemplifies the "develop and conserve" values the town hopes to encourage. ~~- especially with high priority (S1) natural communities, endangered species, or similar ecological assets.~~ - b) Action: Enact and implement the Brunswick Climate Action Plan, adopted in December of 2024. - c) Action: When drafting the wetlands ordinance, consider ~~adopting~~ an impact fee program ~~as has been proposed.~~ - d) ~~Action: Provide increased capacity to support added initiatives for environmental and sustainability work.~~ - e) ~~Action: Review and improve open space requirements for future developments to better support natural resource and human needs.~~